madclaws/coke/readme.md

 **Cosmos Oriented Kernel English**

-> A simple expression interpreter
+> A dynamic programming language and interpreter